-Sustainable and resilient infrastructure will be central themes in next generation infrastructure design and key issues for the CIES Structural Engineering Group.
+Sustainable and resilient infrastructure will be central themes in the next generation of infrastructure design and key issues for the CIES Structural Engineering Group.
 CIES will continue to play a leading role in the Australian Network of Structural Health Monitoring which involves more than 10 Australian universities, NICTA, CSIRO, RMS, VicRoads and QldDMR.
-CIES will also host the National Facility for Physical Blast Simulation and this involves the Australian Chapter of the International Association of Protective Structures with eight universities and significant in kind support from DSTO.

 - Advanced structural material characterisation